therealchjones/mffer/docs/CONTRIBUTING.md

 ## Contact

-For any questions, comments, or concerns about the project, [open an issue on the GitHub repository](https://github.com/therealchjones/mffer/issues), or email the project maintainer at <chjones@aleph0.com>.
+Any questions, comments, or concerns can be posted in the [GitHub repository's issues list](https://github.com/therealchjones/mffer/issues) or emailed to the owner, <chjones@aleph0.com>.